mikesmullin/daemon/README.md

 A minimalist Node.js CLI tool that authenticates with GitHub Copilot API and allows you to interact with AI models via the Copilot API.

-**🚀 Now using OpenAI SDK exclusively!** - Simpler, more reliable, better tool support.
+**🚀 Now using YAML-based agent architecture!** - Clean, structured, and easy to parse.

 ## Features